lihaoyi/macropy/readme.md

 log[1 + 2 + 3]
 # 1 + 2 + 3 -> 6
-# it still works despite trying to confuse it with `wraps`
+# it still works despite trying to confuse it with `wrap`
 ```

 The important changes in this snippet, as compared to the previous, are: